-When we think about jealousy, we usually associate it with people who are ‘horrible.’
-But all of us at a particular point or phase in our lives, have been jealous of someone else.
+When we think about jealousy we usually associate it with people who are ‘horrible.’
+However, all of us at a particular point or phase in our lives have been jealous of someone else (perhaps we are really horrible people).
 It could be their success, their family, their relationship, and so on.
 I know this because I have been jealous.
-Yes, I have.
-And I have been jealous of my friend, my close friend.
+Yes, I have—and I have been jealous of my friend; my close friend.

-God, I am saving myself, God I am turning down advances from guys, God I am spending my entire time with you.
+God, I am saving myself, God I am turning down advances from guys, I am spending my entire time with you.
 In fact, people are beginning to call me pastor, and they are getting tired of me talking about God and church all the time.
 Yes I know, I can see it in their facial expressions.
 But yet you are giving someone else, the very things I am praying for.

-When I discovered my purpose and started walking in it, my perspective on life changed.
-I saw my gifts come to life; my light began to shine even brighter.
-I became appreciative of God more.
+When I discovered my purpose and began walking in it, my perspective on life changed.
+I watched my gifts come to life; my light began to shine even brighter.
+Although say I never blow oh—however, I became appreciative of God more.
 I understood my time and season.
 I understood that God was big enough for us all.
 And I understood this passage of scripture which says: “The eyes of all look expectantly to You, and You give them their food in due season.
 You open Your hand and satisfy the desire of every living thing.”
 Psalm 145:15-16.